Kozea/Pynuts/doc/Advanced tutorial.rst

     If you want to make this function available from the interface, you have to set the `update_endpoint` in your view class.

-    If you didn't, you can call a decorator to automatically set this endpoint according to the route you've created.
+    If you do not, you can call a decorator to automatically set this endpoint according to the route you've created.
 Just add `@view.EmployeeView.update_page` before the `@app.route`.

     For more information, see the `delete` function below.

+.. _delete:

 Delete Employee
 ~~~~~~~~~~~~~~~
-Same as update.

-Create ``delete_employee.html``:
+The logic here is the same than in :ref:`update`.

+First, create the ``delete_employee.html`` template:

 .. sourcecode:: html+jinja